Tony Gilbert

-Antonio C. "Tony" Gilbert (born October 16, 1979) is an American football coach and former linebacker who is the inside linebackers coach for the Jacksonville Jaguars of the National Football League (NFL).
-He previously served as an assistant coach at the University of Central Florida, University of North Carolina at Chapel Hill, John Milledge Academy, Auburn University and the University of Georgia.

-Gilbert played college football at Georgia and was drafted by the Arizona Cardinals in the sixth round of the 2003 NFL Draft.
-Playing for eight seasons in the NFL, Gilbert has played for the Arizona Cardinals, Jacksonville Jaguars and Atlanta Falcons.
+Antonio C. Gilbert (born October 16, 1979) is an American football coach and former linebacker.
+He played college football at Georgia and was selected by the Arizona Cardinals in the sixth round of the 2003 NFL draft.
+He was also a member of the Jacksonville Jaguars and Atlanta Falcons.

 Playing career

 College

 As a senior at the University of Georgia (UGA), he earned All-Southeastern Conference second-team honors and started every game at middle linebacker.
 He tied for the team lead with a career-high 114 tackles and recorded 2.5 sacks, 15 stops for losses, 13 quarterback pressures, 1 forced fumble and deflected 2 passes.

 Member of Zeta Nu chapter of Phi Beta Sigma fraternity at the University of Georgia.

 National Football League

 Arizona Cardinals

-He was drafted in the 2003 NFL Draft by the Arizona Cardinals.
+Gilbert was selected by the Arizona Cardinals in the 2003 NFL draft.
 His two sons, Jacobi and Amir, were born the same year.